theomoc/game/README.md

 # This Python game tkinter Graphical User Interface library to create an interactive quest for the user.
 The instructions are available in the story-instruction image.
+The project was uploaded from my personal GitLab.